MicroSaaSFactory

 Launch gate

-Use launch gates, checkout posture, CRM pressure, and external verification to decide whether the product is ready for public motion.
+Use customer evidence, scope limits, CRM pressure, and revenue context to decide whether the product is ready for public motion.

 Pass / review